cosrnic/text-portrait-shader/README.md

 return;
 ```

-To scale up the text, inside of your fsh shader, multiply the `corners2[gl_VertexID % 4]` by an amount
+To scale up the text, inside of your vsh shader, multiply the `corners2[gl_VertexID % 4]` by an amount

 An example is in [assets/minecraft/shaders/core/](./assets/minecraft/shaders/core/)